This article was originally published on April 2, 2018 and has been updated.

 Have you been guilty of spouting a directive then letting it die a natural death?
 We’ve all done it at one point or another—whether accidentally or intentionally, we’re all guilty.

 When a leader sets out a goal or directive, that goal can only be achieved with good monitoring, or, inspection.

-Whether you run a big business or a small team, GM or Bob’s Taco Shop, in order to achieve any sort of success, you must be mindful of these simple words.
+Whether you run a big business, a team, or are working on a small project, in order to achieve any sort of success, you have to be mindful of these simple words: inspect what you expect.

 The Military Way

 The “inspect what you expect” principle takes many forms.